Oaxoa/fp-booleans/README.md

 // we could just reverse the boolean value const fail = not(greaterThan(100)(score))
-// or the partially-applied HoF (boolean predicate) const fail = not(greaterThan(100))(score);
+// or the boolean predicate (which is a partially-applied HoF) const fail = not(greaterThan(100))(score);
 // or reverse the higher-order function itself const fail = not(greaterThan)(100)(score);